 A more recent publication of this set of statistics is available: Statistics on Pensioners in Finland

-Average total pension of old-age pension recipients residing in Finland on 31 December 2013, by age and gender
+Surviving spouse’s pension recipients residing in Finland and average surviving spouse’s pension as at 31 December 2015, by age and gender

 Quality description: Statistics on Pensioners in Finland 2013